 Apple Custard Pie

-There's no need to pull out your rolling pin to make this sweet treat.
-It has an easy press-in crust under a mouthwatering apple and custard filling.—Love Creek Orchards, Carol Adams, Medina, Texas
+There's no need to pull out your rolling pin to make this sweet apple custard pie.
+It has an easy press-in crust under a mouthwatering filling.—Love Creek Orchards, Carol Adams, Medina, Texas

 Total TimePrep: 15 min.
 Bake: 45 min. + chilling